AjayKMehta/setup-machine/NeovimNotes.md

  To run a command on every buffer, use `:bufdo <command>`, e.g. `:bufdo normal @a` will run the macro in register `a` on every buffer!
  To create a buffer, use `:badd <file>`, e.g. `:badd .gitconfig`.

+#### Deleting buffers

+There are 2 commands:

+1. `:bdelete` makes the buffer unlisted but doesn't purge marks, etc.
+2. `:bwipeout` removes everything associated with the buffer.

+For more information, see this [link](https://vi.stackexchange.com/questions/2212/what-bad-things-can-happen-if-i-use-bwipeout).

 ### Windows